 Although exports are a great source of wealth for many small businesses, international sales provide an array of threats to a company's financial health.
-International distributers often expect to but on open-credit terms; while these can allow a seller to be more competitive, global customers do not always pay on time for the products they bought.
-This results in a loss of working capital for the U.S. -based seller.
+International distributers often expect open account credit terms.
+While credit terms allow U.S. companies to be more competitive, global customers do not always pay on time for the products they have purchased.
+This results in a less working capital for the U.S. -based seller.

 In 2013 Circadiance learned about the EXIM while working with their local U.S. export office in Pittsburgh to expand their export portfolio.
 They started using EXIM’s Export Credit Insurance policy to protect their accounts receivable and insure against nonpayment from international buyers.

-As a result, Circadiance has nearly doubled its workforce over the past year and enjoyed significant growth with their CPAP mask business and the acquisition of the SmartMonitor and NeoPAP products.
+As a result, Circadiance has nearly doubled its workforce and enjoyed significant growth with their CPAP mask business and the acquisition of the SmartMonitor and NeoPAP products.
 Now with customers in over 30 countries, Circadiance plans to continue using EXIM’s credit insurance as they grow and expand their reach to other countries in Europe, Asia and the Middle East.
+EXIM has supported more than $1.1 million of Circadiance international sales over the past five years